Lightweight and nimble git client for nvim.

 afterward, confirming all fixups and squashes without opening a

-rebase view.
-(Note that this can potentially result in multiple conflicts.)-- options show default values
+rebase to do editor.
+Note that this can potentially result in conflicts.-- values shown are the defaults

 require("tinygit").fixupCommit {